 When Liz is doing laundry for four kids, she tends to break it up and finds it actually saves her time.
 Because you can usually squeeze in one quick load of just towels or just whites between conference calls or on quick breaks during family game night (with the kids helping, cough).

 6. Kids fold.
 The end.

 Our number one favorite time-saving laundry hack for families of all sizes, is to get kids folding laundry as part of their chores.

 Even super young kids are capable — it’s actually great for fine motor skills — and big kids can take on everything including sheets.
 In fact, they’re such big fans of the lifehack video on YouTube and Instagram, they can teach us a thing or two about tricks for folding fitted sheets!

-7. Just give up on having Instagram-ready children’s drawers
+7. Just give up on having Instagram-perfect children’s drawers

 The thing is, being a busy, multi-tasking parent with a big family is always about prioritizing.
 And one of the things you may want to let go of is the look of what’s inside your kids’ drawers and closets.

 While Liz’s oldest daughter likes to color code her closet (go figure!), her youngest…well, polar opposite.
 Once she learned to let it go it cut back so much time on folding clothes that get unfolded in four seconds, let alone all the begging and pleading that accompanies it.